NVIDIA-Merlin/NVTabular/README.md

 #### Core Contributors

-nvTabular is supported and maintained directly by a small team of nvidians with a love of recommender systems.
+NVTabular is supported and maintained directly by a small team of nvidians with a love of recommender systems.
 They are: Ben Fredrickson, Alec Gunny, Even Oldridge, Julio Perez, Onur Yilmaz, and Rick Zamora.

 ### Learn More

-If you’re interested in learning more about how nvTabular works under the hood we have provided this [more detailed description of the core functionality](HowItWorks.md).
+If you’re interested in learning more about how NVTabular works under the hood we have provided this [more detailed description of the core functionality](HowItWorks.md).

 We also have [API documentation](link to come)  that outlines in detail the specifics of the calls available within the library.